 - Ultrasonic - Rather than use a fan, an ultrasonic humidifier uses high-frequency ultrasonic vibrations to evaporate the water which makes them significantly quieter.

 - Impeller - Uses a rotating disc to fling water at a diffuser to produce a cool mist.

 When choosing a humidifier, the leading choice you need to make is between a cool-mist humidifier and a warm mist humidifier.
 Cool mist humidifier benefits tend to outweigh those of the warm mist variety, and cool mist versions are typically more popular.

 The whole house humidifiers are built into your HVAC system and are designed to add moisture to your entire home.

 While many different kinds of humidifiers are available at the store or online to be set up as a stand-alone unit, people accustomed to a dry climate all year long often outfit their ventilation and ducting system with a built-in humidifier.
 This usually attaches to an intake or outflow point somewhere on your ducting system (usually requires professional installation).

 On the opposite side, a dehumidifier is going to be beneficial in the summer months.
 (Fewer allergies, less mold, less window fog, fewer smells, etc.)

 1. Clears your sinuses, which improves your breathing.

 2. Reduces risk of infections.
 Viruses and bacteria do not dwell in moist air.
-Studies have shown that increasing humidity levels to 43 percent or above significantly reduced the ability of airborne viruses to cause flu infections.
+Studies have shown that increasing humidity levels significantly reduced the ability of airborne viruses to cause flu infections.

 3. Increases healing time from infections.
 Humidifiers will keep your nasal passages moist.